 The Company was incorporated in the province of British Columbia on August 30, 2018, under the Business Corporations Act (British Columbia) with the name IMC International Mining Corp. for the purposes of a plan of arrangement with Chemesis International Inc., a publicly traded company.
-The Company subsequently changed its name on May 31, 2021, from IMC International Mining Corp. to International Copper Corp.
-The Company's registered office is located at 2200 HSBC Building, 885 West Georgia Street, Vancouver, British Columbia V6C 3E8.
+The Company subsequently changed its name on May 31, 2021, from IMC International Mining Corp. to International Corp.
+The Company's registered office is located at Suite 2200 HSBC Building, 885 West Georgia Street, Vancouver, British Columbia V6C 3E8.

-On September 23, 2019, the common shares of the Company were approved for listing on the Canadian Securities Exchange and commenced trading on September 23, 2019, under the symbol "IMCX".
+On September 23, 2019, the common shares of the Company were listed on the Canadian Securities Exchange under the symbol "IMCX".
 On March 3, 2020, the common shares of the Company were listed on the Frankfurt Stock Exchange under the symbol "3MX".
-On February 26, 2021, the common shares of the Company were quoted on the OTCQB Marketplace under the symbol "IMIMF" in the United States.
+On February 26, 2021, the common shares of the Company were listed on the OTCQB Marketplace under the symbol "IMIMF" in the United States.